 In any complaint of sexual assault, stalking, dating violence, domestic violence or other behavior covered under the federal law, Title IX, the reporting/complaining parties and the responding parties are entitled to the same opportunities for a support person or advisor of their choice at any meeting.
 Once complete, the parties will be informed, in writing, of the outcome, including the finding and the rationale therefor.
-Both parties will also be notified in writing of any sanctions, after the conduct process is concluded.
+Both parties will also be notified of any sanctions, after the conduct process is concluded.
 Delivery of these outcomes will not be delayed to either party, and should occur as nearly simultaneously as possible, without unnecessarily bringing those in conflict into close proximity to each other.

 All parties will be informed of their rights during an investigation.
-Generally, sexual misconduct investigations will be completed within 60 days and protected class discrimination and harassment investigations will be completed within 90 days.
+Generally, sexual misconduct and protected class discrimination and harassment investigations will be completed within 90 days of the issuance of the notice of investigation.
 Should any delay occur, all parties will be informed in writing as soon as is practical, and will be notified when the results of the resolution process become final.